Avocado Oil Mayo

 Why You’ll Love this Recipe

-• Making your own avocado mayo actually saves money.
+The best part is that making your own avocado mayo actually saves money.
 While the stuff in stores is convenient, the price can be pretty steep.
 You can make multiple jars of your own mayo for the price of one at the store!

 Ingredients

-How to Make Avocado Mayo
+How to Make Avocado Oil Mayo

 Top view of baking ingredients including egg, lemon, sugar, flour, and avocado mayo neatly arranged on a white surface.